Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 Number of visitors per month (per site or visitor type)

-A Visitor Management System brings structure through visitor types, host approval of guests, badge rules, and clear check-in processes.
-This way, you have better visibility into who is present, reduce the chance of unauthorized access, and can respond more quickly to deviations.
+A VMS brings structure through visitor types, host approval, badge rules, and clear check-in processes.
+This gives you better visibility into who is present, reduces the chance of unauthorized access, and enables faster response to deviations.

 Possible KPIs